 U.S. Present: AR, CO, CT, DE, GA, IA, IL, IN, KS, KY, MA, MD, ME, MI, MN, MO, NC, ND, NE, NH, NJ, NY, OH, OK, OR, PA, SC, TN, UT, VA, VT, WI, WV

-Distribution: Garlic mustard ranges from eastern Canada, south to Virginia and as far west as Kansas and Nebraska.
+Distribution in Texas: Garlic mustard ranges from eastern Canada, south to Virginia and as far west as Kansas and Nebraska.

 Native Alternatives: wild ginger (Asarum canadense), lady fern (Athyrium filix-femina), evergreen wood fern (Dryopteris marginalis or intermedia), foam flower (Tiarella cordifolia), creeping phlox (Phlox stolonifera), New York fern (Thelypteris noveboracensis)